Na-R-Alpha-Lipoic Acid (1,2-dithiolane-3-pentanoic acid) is an antioxidant and involved in energy metabolism as a mitochondrial enzyme cofactor (1).

 ALA can be found in dietary sources such as meat (mostly organ tissue) and fruits and vegetables.
 Spinach, organ meat kidney, liver, and heart tissue, broccoli, and tomatoes are good sources of ALA (1).
 Other sources of ALA in foods are potatoes, carrots, yams, beets, and yeast (4).

-Pure Nootropics’ Alpha-Lipoic Acid capsules provide 250 mg per 1 capsule.
+Pure Nootropics’ Na-R-Alpha-Lipoic Acid capsules provide 250 mg per 1 capsule of stabilized NA-R-ALA that is standardized to contain at least 80% R-ALA.
 Suggested use for adults is 1 capsule by mouth on an empty stomach, or as directed by your healthcare practitioner.

-ALA is generally well tolerated.
-ALA side effects may include nausea and vomiting, abdominal discomfort, a burning sensation in the esophagus, or bitter taste.
+R-ALA is generally well tolerated.
+R-ALA side effects may include nausea and vomiting, abdominal discomfort, a burning sensation in the esophagus, or bitter taste.
 Side effects are usually associated with higher doses (4).

 Extremely high doses of ALA in thiamine-deficient animals have achieved lethality.
 Please consult your healthcare practitioner if you have Vitamin B1 deficiency or have a current or previous history of excessive alcohol consumption (4).